AP wins feature photography Pulitzer for Kashmir coverage

 Snaking around roadblocks, sometimes taking cover in strangers’ homes and hiding cameras in vegetable bags, the three photographers captured images of protests, police and paramilitary action and daily life — and then headed to an airport to persuade travelers to carry the photo files out with them and get them to the AP’s office in New Delhi.

-“It was always cat-and-mouse,” Yasin recalled Monday in an email.
+“It was always cat-and-mouse,” Yasin recalled Monday.
 “These things made us more determined than ever to never be silenced.”

-Yasin and Khan are based in Srinigar, Kashmir’s largest city, while Anand is based in the neighboring Jammu district.
+Yasin and Khan are based in Srinagar, Kashmir’s largest city, while Anand is based in the neighboring Jammu district.

 Anand said the award left him speechless.